pyOpenSci/python-package-guide/package-structure-code/publish-python-package-pypi-conda.md

 Similarly installing packages from the default anaconda package mixed with the conda-forge channel can also lead to dependency conflicts.

 Many install packages directly from conda defaults channel.
-Howeve,r because this channel is managed by Anaconda, the packages available on it are limited.
+However, because this channel is managed by Anaconda, the packages available on it are limited.
 Conda-forge was, in fact, created to tackle this issue of scientific packaging not being on the default Anaconda channel.